marcoCasamento/Hangfire.Redis.StackExchange/README.md

 }
 ```

-> Warning: If you are using `Microsoft.Extensions.Caching.Redis` package, you will need to use `Hangfire.Redis.StackExchange.StrongName` instead, because the former package requires `StackExchange.Redis.StrongName` instead of `StackExchange.Redis`!!!
+> **Attention:** If you are using `Microsoft.Extensions.Caching.Redis` package, you will need to use `Hangfire.Redis.StackExchange.StrongName` instead, because the former package requires `StackExchange.Redis.StrongName` instead of `StackExchange.Redis`!

 ### Configurations